 “Don’t you touch my pack…” Wendy warns.

-It waddles forwards, brazen as ever, its friend looking on approvingly.
-It stretches its neck out slowly towards the pack…
+It waddles forward, brazen as ever, its friend looking on approvingly.
+It stretches its neck out slowly towards the pack and…

 “No!”
 Wendy shouts, stepping forward indignantly.

 The Kea turns and waddles away quickly, not looking even remotely put off, and cackles to its friend, who’s found a stick to gnaw on.
 The first Kea hops over to it and grabs hold of the other end of the stick.
 They tug back and forth, chattering playfully, until First Kea decides it’s had enough and jumps onto its friend, knocking it to the ground with a squeal and taking the stick triumphantly.
 The two tussle some more before separating and returning to eying us and the path separately.

 We could stand there and watch them for hours but Lara and Wendy have a long day ahead of them, so before the Kea have a chance to inspect Wendy’s bag again, she hoists it back onto her shoulders and we march on, enjoying seeing the bright scarlet feathers under the Keas’ wings as they flap into the trees on either side of the path to watch us pass.

 Not long after our lovely show of Kea cuteness, the stretch of magical, lush alpine forest drops off behind us and we exit into a huge open clearing ringed with imposing, cloud-kissed mountains.
 Every inch of ground is covered in softly swaying gold grass or otherwise taken up by small trees, freshwater streams, and lichen-coated boulders.
 With the clouds shrouding the mountains we climbed yesterday (some things never change) and the sun just barely battling its way through the clouds, the whole of the world around us is a dream-come-true for little old photography enthusiast me.